 Rookie cannabis users–and let’s admit, some seasoned smokers–might have trouble with the latest terms on the scene.
-If you’re embarrassed to ask about specifics or would just like an introduction to common terms and slang, use this as your resource.
+If you’re embarrassed to ask about specifics or would just like an introduction to common terms and slang in dispensaries in Toronto, use this as your resource.

 Glossary of common cannabis terms

 Baked.
 A term used to refer to the feeling of being high or ‘stoned.’

 Bud is used to refer to the flower of a mature marijuana plant.
 A bud is the nugget of dried cannabis that is ground up and used in joints, bongs, or other.
 Buds contain cannabinoids such as THC, CBD, CBG, and THCV.

 Budtender is an employee of a dispensary.
 They provide educated guidance and assistance to customers looking to purchase cannabis products.

 Butane is a solvent used in the extraction of cannabis concentrate.

 Cannabidiol (CBD) is a cannabinoid found in the cannabis plant.